AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 3. As a first-time and returning visitor, I want to be able to easily navigate the quiz.
 I can access all the pages easily and go back to the Home Page quickly.
 I also want to be able to quit the quiz if I feel like it.
 4. As a first-time and returning visitor, I want to know when the answer I chose is correct/ incorrect.
 5. As a first-time and returning visitor, I want to be able to read the text easily and see all images clearly on different devices
-6. As a first-time and returning visitor, I want to be able to retake the quiz as many times I want to to learn the expressions I got wrong.
+6. As a first-time and returning visitor, I want to be able to retake the quiz as many times as I want and learn the expressions I got wrong.
 7. As a first-time or returning visitor, I want to be able to save my score.

 </br>